abhisektomar1/autocrud-doc/content/docs/welcome.md

 weight: 1
 ---

-NocoDB is a no-code database platform that allows teams to collaborate and build applications with ease of a familiar and intuitive spreadsheet interface.
+AutoCRUD is a no-code database platform that allows teams to collaborate and build applications with ease of a familiar and intuitive spreadsheet interface.
 This allows even non-developers or business users to become software creators.

-NocoDB works by connecting to any relational database and transforming them into a smart spreadsheet interface!
+AutoCRUD works by connecting to any relational database and transforming them into a smart spreadsheet interface!
 This allows you to build no-code applications collaboratively with teams.
-NocoDB currently works with MySQL, PostgreSQL & SQLite (only in Open Source) databases.
+AutoCRUD currently works with MySQL, PostgreSQL & SQLite (only in Open Source) databases.

-Also, NocoDB's app store allows you to build business workflows on views with combination of Slack, Microsoft Teams, Discord, Twilio, Whatsapp, Email & any 3rd party APIs too.
-Plus NocoDB provides programmatic access to APIs so that you can build integrations with Zapier / Integromat and custom applications too.
+Also, AutoCRUD's app store allows you to build business workflows on views with combination of Slack, Microsoft Teams, Discord, Twilio, Whatsapp, Email & any 3rd party APIs too.
+Plus AutoCRUD provides programmatic access to APIs so that you can build integrations with Zapier / Integromat and custom applications too.

 ## Features